-Produced in Partnership with the Foundation Center
+Produced in partnership with the Foundation Center and with support from the Conrad N. Hilton Foundation

 Have you read your institution’s 990PF lately?
 Have you ever stopped to think what headlines it might inspire?
 The IRS recently started releasing e-filed Forms 990 and 990PF as machine-readable, open data.
 Because the data is now not only open, but digital and machine-readable, this means anyone from journalists to researchers to activists can aggregate this data and make comparisons, correlations, and judgments about philanthropy at lightning speed, all without your input.
 This has implications for foundations institution-wide, from governance practices to grants data and from staffing to investment management.